Disaster recovery for planned failover

 DNS TTL

-If you plan to update the primary domain DNS record, you may wish to maintain a low TTL to ensure fast propagation of DNS changes.
+If you plan to update the primary domain DNS record, consider setting a low TTL (time-to-live) to ensure fast propagation of DNS changes.

 Object storage